For Newcomers Renting in Canada, Here's What You Need to Know

 Rental move-in dates in Canada

-In Canada, standard rental contracts often start on the first day of each month - though some may start on the 15th - so plan your move with this in mind.
+In Canada, standard rental contracts often start on the first day of each month—though some may start on the 15th—so plan your move accordingly.

 It's common that as you move into your rental, the previous tenant is likely moving out the same day.